 Advantage Financial LLC also has subsidiaries Advantage Capital Resource LLC, LaSalle Street Technology LLC and Advantage Building LLC.
-Advantage Capital Resource LLC provides margin financing for customers under certain select conditions, and is not currently providing any financing.
-Advantage Building LLC is an entity formed to hold the ownership of an office building located in Downers Grove, Illinois which serves as the Firm's business continuity site as well as office space for clients.
-LaSalle Street Technology LLC provides technology and support services.
+Advantage Capital Resource LLC provides margin financing for clients under certain select conditions, and is not currently providing any financing.
+Advantage Building LLC is an entity formed to hold the ownership of an office building located in Downers Grove, Illinois which serves as the Firm's business continuity site as well as office space for clients and a few employees.
+LaSalle Street Technology LLC provides server hosting, colocation and technology support services.